open-horizon/examples/edge/services/helloworld/CreateService.md

   - Open the Docker **Preferences** dialog
   - Uncheck **Securely store Docker logins in macOS keychain**

-3. Get a docker hub id at https://hub.docker.com/ , if you don't already have one.
+3. If you do not already have a docker ID, obtain one at https://hub.docker.com/ .
 Log in to Docker Hub using your Docker Hub ID:

   ```bash
   export DOCKER_HUB_ID="<dockerhubid>"